 We are the sidewalk astrogazers (SWAG) outreach group!
 We are graduate student volunteers, mostly in the MIT physics department.
-Founded and currently led by Duane M. Lee, Ph.D., an MLK visiting scholar in the Physics department, the group focuses on bringing the wonders of astronomical observations and science in general to the streets of Cambridge and Boston (and beyond occasionally).
+The group focuses on bringing the wonders of astronomical observations and science in general to the streets of Cambridge and Boston (and occasionally beyond).

 Dr. Duane M. Lee is an MLK visiting scholar in Physics at MIT and works at the MIT Kavli Institute for Astrophysics and Space Research.
 Visiting from Nashville, Tennessee, Dr. Lee holds a joint Postdoctoral Fellowship in Physics at Fisk University & Vanderbilt University.
 As a galactic astronomer, Dr. Lee's research interests lie in: Galactic archeology and near-field cosmology (with a focus on the origin of stellar populations in the Milky Way), galactic chemical. evolution of dwarf galaxies, and the assembly of the Galactic halo.
 Dr. Lee uses techniques like “statistical chemical tagging” of halo stars and tracing of multiple stellar generations in galactic chemical evolution modeling to uncover and help constrain the nature of nucleosynthetic yields and sites for chemical elements such as neutron-capture elements.
 Dr. Lee is originally from Pittsfield, MA and holds an BA w/Honors from Williams College in Astrophysics, an MA from Wesleyan U. in Astronomy, and a Ph.D. from Columbia U. in Astronomy.
 You can learn more about Duane's research and other interests from his MKI homepage & personal webpage, The Galactic Genealogist.